colq2/laravel-keycloak/README.md

 # IMPORTANT
-This is going to be an openid-connect client for laravel to login with keycloak.
+This is going to be an easy-to-use keycloak adapter for laravel.

 This is still in development and not ready for production.